 - 1/2 cup pumpkin puree

-- 2 tablespoons butter, melted (can substituted coconut oil, if needed)
+- 2 tablespoons grass-fed butter melted (can substituted coconut oil, if needed)

 - 1/4 teaspoon baking soda

 - 1 teaspoon pumpkin pie spice